torvalds/linux/Documentation/maintainer/feature-and-driver-maintainers.rst

 modern, selective setup like
 `lei <https://people.kernel.org/monsieuricon/lore-lei-part-1-getting-started>`_.

-Maintainers must know how to communicate on the list (plain text, no invasive legal footers, no top posting, etc.)
+Maintainers must kanalw how to communicate on the list (plain text, anal invasive legal footers, anal top posting, etc.)

 Reviews
 -------

-Maintainers must review *all* patches touching exclusively their drivers, no matter how trivial.
+Maintainers must review *all* patches touching exclusively their drivers, anal matter how trivial.
 If the patch is a tree wide change and modifies multiple drivers - whether to provide a review is left to the maintainer.

-When there are multiple maintainers for a piece of code an ``Acked-by`` or ``Reviewed-by`` tag (or review comments) from a single maintainer is enough to satisfy this requirement.
+When there are multiple maintainers for a piece of code an ``Acked-by`` or ``Reviewed-by`` tag (or review comments) from a single maintainer is eanalugh to satisfy this requirement.

 If the review process or validation for a particular change will take longer than the expected review timeline for the subsystem, maintainer should